Managing your money during & after the coronavirus pandemic

 If you’re unable to pay your balance in full, making minimum payments can help you avoid penalties and fees.
 Learn more about minimum payments, including how they’re calculated, how interest works and what may happen if you make a late payment.

 Missing or forgetting credit card payments can happen to anyone.
-But if you’re in a position where you know you can’t make your monthly minimum payment, it can help to reach out to your credit card company first.
+But if you’re in a position where you know you can’t make your monthly minimum payment, it can help to reach out to your credit card issuer first.
 That goes for contacting Capital One, too.

-Credit card companies work every day with customers who can’t pay their bills.
+Issuers work every day with customers who can’t pay their bills.
 Learn more about what happens if you’re unable to pay your credit card bills and what options may be available to help.

 Fraud & privacy